Maximum Likelihood Estimation for parametric linear regression models

 a list of formula objects.
 Each element must have an

-operators.
+~, with the terms on the right separated by+operators.
 The response variable on the left side is optional.
-Linear predictor of each parameter must be specified with the name of the parameter followed by the suffix'.fo'
+Linear predictor of each parameter must be specified with the name of the parameter followed by the suffix'.fo'.
+See the examples below for further illustration.- y_dist

 a formula object that specifies the distribution of the response variable.
 On the left side of

-must be the response, and in the right side must be the name o de probability density/mass function.
+~must be the response, and in the right side must be the name o de probability density/mass function.
 See the section Details and the examples below for further illustration.- support

 a list with the following entries: